 Ensuring that babies are born healthy has always been an important part of the NICHD mission.
-NICHD-supported research on stillbirth aims to understand the risk factors for stillbirth, the causes of stillbirth, and methods to lower the risk of stillbirth or prevent it from occurring.
+NICHD supports and conducts research on stillbirth to understand its risk factors, its causes and mechanisms, and methods to lower the risk or prevent it from occurring.

-To complement its work on stillbirth, the NICHD also supports and conducts research on infant mortality and research on pregnancy loss/miscarriage.
+To complement its work on stillbirth, NICHD also supports and conducts research on infant mortality and research on pregnancy loss.

 - Understanding the causes of stillbirths